cerebral/overmind/packages/overmind-website/api/operators.md

 ```

 ## run
 This operator is useful to run effects.
 It will just pass the current value a long.
+You may return a promise which will hold further
+execution until it is resolved.

 ```marksy
 h(Example, { name: "api/operators_operator_run" })